His Greatest Gamble

 His Greatest Gamble is a 1934 American drama film directed by John Robertson from a screenplay by Sidney Buchman and Harry Hervey, based on a story by Salisbury Field.
 The film stars Richard Dix, Dorothy Wilson, Bruce Cabot, and Erin O'Brien-Moore.
 Edith Fellows also has a role, playing the character of Alice Stebbins as a child.

 A print is held by the Library of Congress.

-Plot summary
+Plot

+Phillip Eden cares for his daughter Alice.
+When he learns that his ex-wife Florence intends to take custody, he attempts to flee with Alice, but an acquaintance is accidentally killed.
+Phillip is sent to prison.
+He initially receives letters from Alice, who doesn't know where he is, but eventually Alice becomes depressed living with Florence.
+Eleven years go by, and Phillip, still in prison, decides he needs to see Alice, so he escapes from prison.
+He finds Florence has kept Alice a prisoner in her own house, having convinced her that she is ill.
+Stephen, who wants to marry Alice, arrives, and Phillip convinces Alice that she can be happy, that she doesn't have to accept everything her mother tells her.
+Stephen and Alice head to Europe while Phillip surrenders to the police.